V. S. Naipaul: 1968–1972: The Loss of El Dorado, In A Free State

 Before Naipaul began writing The Loss of El Dorado, he had been unhappy with the political climate in Britain.
 He had been especially unhappy with the increasing public animosity, in the mid-1960s, towards Asian immigrants from Britain's ex-colonies.
 During the writing of the book, he and Pat sold their house in London, and led a transient life, successively renting or borrowing use of the homes of friends.
 After the book was completed, they travelled to Trinidad and Canada with a view to finding a location in which to settle.
 Naipaul had hoped to write a blockbuster, one relieving him of future money anxieties.
 As it turned out, The Loss of El Dorado sold only 3,000 copies in the US, where major sales were expected; Naipaul also missed England more than he had calculated.
 It was thus in a depleted state, both financial and emotional, that he returned to Britain.

-Earlier, during their time in Africa, Naipaul and Pat had travelled to Kenya, staying for month in Mombasa on the Indian Ocean coast.
+Earlier, during their time in Africa, Naipaul and Pat had travelled to Kenya, staying for a month in Mombasa on the Indian Ocean coast.
 They had travelled in rural Uganda to Kisoro District on the south-western border with Rwanda and the Congo.
 Naipaul showed interest in the clans of the Bagandan people.
 When Uganda's prime minister Milton Obote overthrew their ruler, the Kabaka of Buganda, Naipaul was critical of the British press for not condemning the action enough.
 Naipaul also travelled to Tanzania with a young American he had met in Kampala, Paul Theroux.
 It was upon this African experience that Naipaul would draw during the writing of his next book, In a Free State.